UChicago-pol-methods/polisci-math-prefresher/README.md

 We will also spend some time discussing document preparation and typesetting using LaTeX and Markdown.
 For the former, we will be using the popular cloud platform [Overleaf](https://www.overleaf.com/), which allows for collaborative document editing and streamlines a lot of the irritating parts of typesetting in LaTeX.
 You should register for an account using your university e-mail as all University of Chicago students and faculty [have access](https://guides.lib.uchicago.edu/latex) to an Overleaf Pro account for free.

 You are also welcome to install a LaTeX editor on your local machine to work alongside the TinyTeX distribution or any other TeX distribution that you prefer such as [TexMaker](https://www.xm1math.net/texmaker/)

+We also encourage you to set up an account at [Github](https://www.github.com) and install git on your local machine as this will be how you access updates to the R content.
+If you are new to git, [Github Desktop](https://desktop.github.com/download/) provides a nice graphical user interface to interact with online repositories.

 ## Acknowledgments